OZZlE/Milestone-3-Cookbook/README.md

 ### Testing

 This site was tested across various browsers and browser sizes.
-Multiple times I used [JSHint](https://jshint.com/) to double check my javascript and [W3 validator](https://validator.w3.org/)  to debug and remove extra tags in my code.
+Multiple times I used [JSHint](https://jshint.com/) to double check my JavaScript and [W3 validator](https://validator.w3.org/)  to debug and remove extra tags in my code.
 I used [Responsinator](https://www.responsinator.com) to check the responsiveness of my site in various devices.

-Automated testing using Jasmine was not used as there is not Javascript logic in the site.
+Automated testing using Jasmine was not used as there is little JavaScript logic in the site.
 The only JS written excluding what came with the theme came from materialize which was the sidenav for mobile use.

-Testing using Unit test was used...
+##### Manual Testing

+Manual testing was done following the user stories mentioned above.

+- **Signup a User** - User is able to Signup by clicking Signup on the navbar and filling out the form.
+They will then be redirected to the home page.

+- **Login a User** - User is able to login by clicking login on the navbar and filling out the form.
+They will then be redirected to the home page.

+- **Add a Recipe** - This option appears in the nav after logging in and after clicking on the link the user will be able to fill out the form and add the recipe to the database.

+- **Edit a Recipe** - This option appears at the bottom of a recipe after logging in and after clicking on the button the user will be able to fill out the form and edit the recipe from the database.

+- **Delete a Recipe** - This option appears at the bottom of a recipe after logging in and after clicking on the button the user will be able to confirm their choice and delete the recipe from the database.

+- **View all Recipe** - User is able to view all the recipes from the database by clicking the View Recipes link in the navbar.
+They can browse the recipes by scrolling down and from their choose a recipe to view in detail.

+- **View a single Recipe** - User is able to view a single recipe from the database by clicking the View Recipes link in the navbar.
+They can browse the recipes by scrolling down and from there choose a recipe to view in detail by click on its name.

+- **View cookbook Data** - User is able to view all the data from the database by clicking the View Data link in the navbar.
+They can browse the data by scrolling down and view the graphs and analysis.

+- **Sort Recipes Page** - User is able to view all the recipes from the database by clicking the View Recipes link in the navbar.
+They can sort the recipes by clicking on a button to sort the recipes by calories, cooking time, popularity or clear the sort to return to the normal view.

 ### Deployment